 'No matter what anybody imagines,' he says, sighing, 'regulating porn is the least attractive and most exhausting task of an examiner at the BBFC.
 We have had to be vigilant that at no point should any of our examiners start to find

-although we expected a certain amount of people to complain about five-year-olds being able to watch a James Bond film, we were caught off guard by complaints that those five-year-olds are so bored that they run up and down the aisles and disrupt the
+And although we expected a certain amount of people to complain about five-year-olds being able to watch a James Bond film, we were caught off guard by complaints that those five-year-olds are so bored that they run up and down the aisles and

-took for granted are going to slip away.
+things you took for granted are going to slip away.
 The future has to do with providing information rather than taking preventive measures.
-I see the BBFC becoming a gold-standard of classification and advice information across all the different channels of
+I see the BBFC becoming a gold-standard of classification and advice information across all the different

-communication.
+channels of communication.
 And classification is, I think, going to thrive.
 But what probably is going to go away, in the very long term, is the mandatory element.'
-As for Duval, he is taking the opportunity to return to the noble profession which he once plied
+As for Duval, he is taking the opportunity to return to the noble profession which